deve-sh/Agentic-Browser/README.md

 - [x] Instantiate agent and connect session per tab initialization
 - [x] Add tool definitions and agent loop
 - [x] Add the agent chat panel per tab
+- [x] Markdown rendering on the frontend for messages.
-- [ ] Implement snapshot/compaction logic for message stream per tab
+- [ ] Implement snapshot/compaction logic for message stream per tab (Cloning messages for user view but compacting messages for agent view)
 - [ ] Integrate the whole message back and forth flow from the agent with details on when a tool call is executing.
-- [ ] Markdown rendering on the frontend for messages.
 - [ ] While the message and content processing happens, we have to block the textarea on the user's end from sending any more messages (Or add a "steer" operation similar to Codex which allows the user to send a message right after the next tool call).

 ### More that can be done for this